ifa reflects on a year of dramatic change for financial advice.

 Perhaps more than any other year since Australian financial advisers have been doing business, 2013 was one of upheaval and change.

+Some self-imposed, others enforced by politicians and their public servants, the past twelve months have centred around fundamental shifts, not only in remuneration and disclosure requirements, but in the way advisers approach the very core of what they do.
 The best interests duty and move to a fee-for-service mentality have been deeply ingrained, coupled with rising educational standards led by the industry associations.
 It is rare to hear of financial advisers still making the case for product commissions, rather, the majority have embraced the new world order.

 In everyday conversations with financial advisers and those that represent the industry or provide services to it, ifa has found the overwhelming sentiment since ‘FOFA Day’ (1 July) has been ‘heads down, bums up’ implementation of new systems and processes – a work ethic of which the industry can be proud.